Stamp00/Part0/README.md

 # Part0
-PART 0 of Full Stack Open course at helsinku uni.
+PART 0 of Full Stack Open course at helsinki uni.